 And you should use your influence at city council and school boards and everywhere to be heard.

-Where they are recruiting young people online and others using Q-type BS that there's a big uprising about to happen and you really work for Trump and he's secretly going to do this to launch some type of new attack that will be much more violent than the Capitol fiasco before the midterms to bring in real martial law.
+You should train to defend this republic, but I know for a fact they've got camps shut up in places like North Carolina and Kentucky and Virginia where they are recruiting young people online and others using Q type BS that there's a big uprising about to happen and you really work for Trump and he's secretly going to do this to launch some type of new attack that'll be much more violent than the Capitol fiasco before the midterms to bring in real martial law.

 And it's our number one mission to stop that.